mohitsinghaniya/Android_Summer13/README.md

 3. Science Reference
 4. Periodic Table

-*See License.pdf
+*See License.pdf,
-More details on how to use the apps can be found in ReadMe.pdf
+more details on how to use the apps can be found in ReadMe.pdf